andrewsunglaekim/history-of-fefw/readme.md

 It is often said that winners write the history books.
 Fortunately for developers, we learn from both winners and losers.

+> slide 3

+This slide was just meant as a joke, but the reality is that we've come ...

+> slide 4

+this far in front end development.
+Granted, there is still a bunch of jQuery code out in production, but it's not a tool that we reach for anymore as front end developers starting on new projects.
+Another scarier or potentially more exciting prospect is this:

+> slide 5

+Technology is constantly innovating.
+What is considered best practice now could be obsolete in the conceivable future.

+> slide 6

+This is why we are front end developers first and framework developers second.

+Let's dive into some front end history to get some insights into where we are today in front end code.

+> slide 7

 ## A brief history lesson - The beginning

 In 1980, Tim Berners-Lee developed and prototyped a system called ENQUIRE at CERN(European Organization for Nuclear Research) that allowed researchers there to communicate with each other.
 In 1990, HTML was born based off that system.